-Depending on driving conditions, the impeller will wear down, causing a gap to develop between the tunnel wall and the tip of the impeller blade.
+Depending on driving conditions, the impeller will wear down, causing a gap to develop between the duct wall and the tip of the impeller blade.
 The gap should be as small as possible to achieve maximum efficiency.
-(The factory installation gap is $0.4~\mathrm{mm}$ (approx. 0.016") when the stator centres the shaft).
+(The factory installation gap is 0.4 mm (approx. 0.016") when the stator centres the shaft).
 When the gap expands too much, the jet's performance decreases.